 Subscriptions provide customers with a regular service for a regular payment.
 Customers benefit from convenience and merchants benefit from the recurring, predictable income.
-What’s more, subscription services often provide new streams of income.
+What’s more, subscription services subscription business services often provide new streams of income.

 Subscription services have long been used in certain industries.
 Now, more industries are looking for ways to implement them.
 So here is a guide on how to set up subscriptions at your restaurant.

 Most subscription services fall somewhere within three main categories.
 These are curation, replenishment and access.
 A curation subscription service is where the provider chooses products for the recipient based on their taste.
 In the case of a restaurant subscription, that could mean anything from ingredients to meal boxes.

 A replenishment subscription service is where the customer gets a guaranteed supply of a certain product or service.
 The publishing industry has used these for decades and they are now being used for a huge range of consumables.
 A restaurant subscription model could provide subscribers with restaurant vouchers.

 An access subscription service is where the customer gets access to special goods or services.
 It tends to be more commonly used for services but could be used for products.
 For example, it could give customers the option to buy limited editions of products.